Cardinals vs. Cubs Player Props Betting Odds

-Oddsmakers have set player props for Cody Bellinger, Paul Goldschmidt and others when the Chicago Cubs host the St. Louis Cardinals at Wrigley Field on Monday at 7:40 PM ET.
+Player props are listed for Cody Bellinger and Paul Goldschmidt, among others, when the Chicago Cubs host the St. Louis Cardinals at Wrigley Field on Tuesday at 7:40 PM ET.

 Bet on this matchup or its props with DraftKings!